bxlab/cmdb-quantbio/assignments/bootcamp/day1homework/day1homework.md

 # Day 1 Homework: Python - Lists and For Loops

 For this assignment, we will be working with `inflammation-01.csv`, a simulated dataset representing the response of arthritis patients to a new drug.
+The data can be downloaded from here: https://www.dropbox.com/scl/fi/vt435kvankioc7ft4bx5n/mouseBed.bed.
 The data is sourced from [here](https://swcarpentry.github.io/python-novice-inflammation/instructor/).

 In this dataset, each row represents a different patient.
 Each column represents a different day.
 Each element in the dataset is the number of arthritis flare-ups that a patient has in a given day.